TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Makelinks/Index.rst

 mailto:name@email.rld

-... to a real linktag.
+... with a real link-tag.

 .. ### BEGIN~OF~TABLE ###